SS Gulfamerica: Humane considerations

-Hardegen survived the war, and returned to Jacksonville in 1990, where he was received as an honoured guest.
-He would say of the occasion that "The town was very friendly to me."
+Hardegen survived the war and returned to Jacksonville in 1990, where he was received as an honored guest.
+He would say of the occasion, "The town was very friendly to me."

 Aftermath

-The sinking of the Gulfamerica was one in a number of losses to merchant vessels along the North American coast.
+The sinking of Gulfamerica resulted in several losses to merchant vessels along the North American coast.
 A wave of hysteria developed, with a fear of spies and saboteurs being landed all along the coast.
-Despite the highly illuminated coastline providing easy targets for the U-boats engaged in Operation Drumbeat, it still took a number of months for the government to organise an effective blackout, after which losses dropped.
+Despite the highly illuminated coastline providing easy targets for the U-boats engaged in Operation Drumbeat, it still took several months for the government to organize an effective blackout, after which losses dropped.
 Hardegen spoke of that night, "There was moonshine, how you say, moonlight.
 There were lights on the shore.
 And many people."

-The Liberty ship SS Michael James Monahan was named after a crewman lost aboard the Gulfamerica.

-The Liberty ships SS Robert J. Banks and SS James Kyron Walker were named after crewmen lost aboard the Gulfamerica.
+The Liberty ship SS Michael James Monahan was named after a crewman lost aboard Gulfamerica.
+The Liberty ships SS Robert J. Banks and SS James Kyron Walker were also named after crewmen lost aboard Gulfamerica.
 They were two of only 17 Liberty ships named after African-Americans during the war.